Fence Requirements (Include with ARC Application.)

 3. Application Submission and Response Procedures

 - Requests for architectural review should be submitted to the chairperson of the ARC.
-You may complete an application online and send to firstname.lastname@example.org or deliver to Dell Erwin, chairperson, 1721 Arrow Wood Drive.
-Phone 245.5891 or email Dell if you have questions.
+You may complete an application online and send to firstname.lastname@example.org, or you may mail the completed application to ARC, Mill Creek South, P.O.
+Box 1283, Charlottesville, VA 22902.
+Please direct questions to email@example.com.

 - The committee will respond within 30 days of receipt of the application.
 If an approved project is not started within one year of approval, a new application must be submitted.